tidwall/sco/README.md

-The main purpose of this project is to power [neco](https://github.com/tidwall/neco), which is a framework for building coroutine-based networking programs, but it works well for any program that needs a fast and predictable scheduler.
+The main purpose of this project is to power [neco](https://github.com/tidwall/neco), which is a framework for building coroutine-based networking programs, but it works just as well for any program that needs a fast and predictable scheduler.

 This library uses [llco](https://github.com/tidwall/llco) for performing the actual coroutine context switching.